GenderedIntelligence/the-trans-dimension/content/privacy.md

 title: "Privacy Policy"
 ---

 The Trans Dimension is committed to protecting your privacy online.
-This page explains how we collect information via [THE WEBSITE] and what we do with it.
+This page explains how we collect information via transdimension.uk and what we do with it.

 ## What data do we collect?